-Then, there's the Denver Zoo.
-It has 4.8 stars from 94 reviews on Skyscanner.
+The Denver Zoo is another popular destination.
+It has 4.8 stars from 94 reviews.

 Where else can you visit polar ice caps, a tropical forest, the African savanna and a jungle all in one day?
 The zoo is a state-of-the-art habitat featuring more than 3,500 animals representing 600 species.

 Denver Museum of Nature and Science (2001 Colorado Blvd.)